We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Streets can be very busy so be aware of your kids when you’re walking around.
 The beaches, though a popular attraction, can be quite dirty with a lot of garbage washing up onto shore, including items such as needles.
 Keep an eye on your kids while at the beach and wear shoes.

-Do you need a vaccination before going to Bali?
+Do you need vaccinations for Bali?

 Before travelling to Bali all travellers should make sure routine vaccinations are up to date and speak to a doctor about other travel vaccinations.

 Smartraveller.gov.au and a doctor can advise the risks of any other diseases/viruses, which can include:

 While malaria doesn't have a vaccination and isn't prominent in Bali, some mosquitoes may carry the disease.
 Nearby islands do have a higher risk of malaria, so if you're travelling beyond Bali you should take precaution.